sckott/serrano/README.md

 address.
 See docs for more information.
 TLDR: set your email in an env var `CROSSREF_EMAIL`.

+URL Encoding:

+We do URL encoding of DOIs for you for all methods except `Serrano.citation_count` which doesn't work if you encode DOIs beforehand.
+We use `ERB::Util.url_encode` to encode.

 ## Install

 ### Release version